 At Sports Wizard®, we use qualitative methodologies to support partners keen to understand risk, vulnerability and opportunity.
-This page provides some background information about our epistemic culture and our sense of creating and warranting knowledge (Cestina, 1999).
+This page provides some background information about our epistemic culture, our sense of creating and warranting knowledge (Cestina, 1999) and dealing with the messiness of performance (Williamson, 2018).

 We would be delighted to provide more detail should you require it.
 (Contact)